 Creating Future Global Business LeadersCreating Future Global Business LeadersThe KUBS undergraduate program aims to nuture future business leaders by cultivating student creavity, entrepreneurship, leadership and integrity, all with a global perspective.

-[Undergraduate] List of Cognate Courses Approved as Major Electives
+!
+[Undergraduate] 2018 List of Cross-Listed Courses from Other Departments (Approved as Major Electives)